COVID-19 TERMS AND CONDITIONS

 These Terms and Conditions shall be governed by and construed in accordance with the domestic laws of Corpus Christi, Texas without giving effect to any choice or conflict of law provision or rule that would cause the application of the laws of any other jurisdiction.
 Each of the parties submits to the jurisdiction of any state court sitting in Corpus Christi, Texas in any action or proceeding arising out of or relating to these terms and conditions and agrees that all claims in respect of the action or proceeding may be heard and determined in any such court.
 Each party also agrees not to bring any action or proceeding arising out of or relating to these Terms and Conditions in any other court.
 Each of the parties waives any defense of inconvenient forum to the maintenance of any action or proceeding so brought and waives any bond, surety, or other security that might be required of any other party with respect thereto.

 40. Applying for a Visa

 Once the Student has been accepted, s/he will be provided with an I-20 from the United States Department of Homeland Security, issued by the University.
 This form will be generated upon receipt of deposit.
 An I-20 is required to start the process of obtaining a student visa to enter the United States.
 The Student will also be required to present financial documentation to the US consular office in the Student’s home country.
 It is recommended that all students apply for their visa as early as possible.
 The Student must notify Study Group directly once his/her visa status is known.
 The Student is required to notify their academic enrollment advisor when they have made an appointment and to notify their counsellor with the outcome of that appointment.
-The Student is also responsible for obtaining a passport.

 Study Group USA Higher Education LLC, dba International Study Center